Table of Contents

 Data simulation: what is it?

-The process of creating synthetic or fake data that resembles real-world data is referred to as data simulation.
+The process of creating synthetic data that resembles (potential) real-world or data is referred to as data simulation.
 It is widely used in a variety of domains, including statistics, machine learning, and computer science, for a variety of reasons, including testing algorithms, assessing models, and performing experiments.

-Data simulation is the process of producing a dataset with specified traits and qualities that imitate the patterns, distributions, and correlations seen in real data.
+Data simulation is the process of producing a dataset with specified traits and qualities that imitate the patterns, distributions, and correlations seen in real data or how one would expect to see it in real data (e.g. in the future).
 This generated data may be used to conduct studies, evaluate the efficacy of statistical methods or machine learning algorithms, and investigate various situations without the limits or limitations associated with real data collecting.

 How do data simulations work with synthetic data?